Chaundee Brown Jr.: South Bay Lakers (2021)

 After going undrafted in the 2021 NBA draft, Brown signed with the Los Angeles Lakers on August 10, 2021.
 However, he was waived on October 15.
 On October 23, Brown signed with the South Bay Lakers as an affiliate player, playing one game.

 Los Angeles Lakers (2021)

 On November 16, 2021, Brown signed a two-way contract with the Los Angeles Lakers.
 However, he was waived on December 21, after making two appearances with Los Angeles.

 Atlanta Hawks / Return to South Bay (2021–2022)

 On December 27, 2021, the Atlanta Hawks signed Brown to a 10-day contract.
 After his deal expired, he returned to South Bay.

 On April 9, 2022, Brown signed a two-way contract with the Hawks.
 On September 11, he was waived by the Hawks.

-Austin Spurs (2022–present)
+Austin Spurs (2022–2023)

-On September 28, 2022, the Austin Spurs announced that they had acquired the returning right of Brown from South Bay Lakers for a first round pick in the 2023 NBA G League Draft and the returning player rights to Galen Robinson.
-On October 24, 2022, Brown joined the Austin Spurs training camp roster.
+On September 28, 2022, the Austin Spurs announced that they had acquired the returning right of Brown from South Bay Lakers for a first round pick in the 2023 NBA G League Draft and the returning player rights to Galen Robinson Jr. On October 24, 2022, Brown joined the Austin Spurs training camp roster.

+Indios de Mayagüez (2023)

+On April 19, 2023, Brown signed with Indios de Mayagüez of the Puerto Rican league.
+He was released on May 22 after appearing in 12 games and signed with Gigantes de Carolina on May 24, but left the team a day later.

+Scarborough Shooting Stars (2023)

+On July 19, 2023, Brown signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League, making his debut two days later.
+On July 29, he was released from the club.

+SIG Strasbourg (2023)

+On July 22, 2023, Brown signed with SIG Strasbourg of the French LNB Pro A.

+On June 13, 2024, Brown was selected by the Valley Suns in the 2024 NBA G League expansion draft.

+New Taipei Kings (2025–present)

+On August 21, 2025, Brown signed with New Taipei Kings of the Taiwan Professional Basketball League (TPBL).